-Local government officers are responsible for assisting in the development of council policies and procedures and ensure they are put into practice, making sure that local services are delivered effectively.
+Local government officers are responsible for the development and execution of council policies and procedures, as well as ensuring that local services are delivered effectively.

-Local government offers a diverse and wide-ranging professional environment with good prospects for progression and promotion.
-It covers a breadth of officer roles, with many specialist areas including housing, finance, human resources, education, planning, transport, tourism, libraries, leisure and recreation, regeneration, social work, health and IT.
+Local government offers a broad professional environment with good prospects for progression and promotion.
+It covers a range of officer roles, with many specialist areas including:

-This work is likely to involve contact with members of the public, councillors, administrators and specialists in other departments or other local councils/authorities.
+This work is likely to involve contact with members of the public, councillors, administrators and specialists in other departments or other local councils or authorities.
 Some posts, particularly more senior roles, also involve committee work.
-Some less senior roles will work more exclusively within specific departments, but can still be responsible for a wide range of services.
+Some less senior roles will work more exclusively within specific departments, but can still be responsible for a variety of services.

 Common functions include:

 - assisting in the formulation, planning and monitoring of policies and procedures;

 - coordinating the implementation of council decisions and circulating reports to those affected;

 - providing support and guidance to the elected workforce, for example to cabinet or local committees;

 - coordinating communication strategies, including publications and departmental websites;